-3. Identify the frequency of unannounced inspections:
+3. Identify the frequency of unannounced inspec tions:

-Once a year
+✓ Once a year

+More than once a year

 Describe:

 4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that child care center providers comply with the applicable licensing standards, including health, safety, and fire standards.
 Each annual inspection includes a review of all licensing requirements that includes health, safety and fire standards.